 For those of us in business development and tendering, speaking in public and presenting to rooms full of clients, prospects, influencers and evaluators is a required skill.
 We need to be able to persuasively pitch our proposals and convince our audiences that we have the answers they seek.

-This blog shares our 10 best tips for preparing and delivering and delivering persuasive presentations, including some advanced thinking for the brave and bold.
+This blog shares our 10 best tips for preparing and delivering persuasive presentations, including some advanced thinking for the brave and bold.

 If you follow these ideas, you may still hate public speaking but at least you’ll be amazing at it.

 1. Choose between providing a report or delivering a presentation